FlamJamCamCode/Crucible/foundations/24 nss.md

 **Acquisition Mechanics**:
 ```
 Existing Infrastructure [C] → NSS Protocol evaluates →
-If parasitic load > threshold → Acquire as new hexagon [N]
+If parasitic load > threshold → Attempt Acquire as new hexagon [N]
-If performance adequate → Partner access [P]
+If performance adequate → Implement NSS (Often simply by it running Discovery OS) [P]
-If innovative → Collaborative evolution [E]
+If ¬open ^ ¬acquirable ^ niche-advantage → Collaborative evolution [E]
 ```

 **No Distinction Between**:
-- Building new infrastructure from scratch
+- Building new infrastructure from scratch (Details of command chain for new substrate available different)
 - Buying existing and removing parasitism
 - Partnership agreements for access
 - Evolutionary collaboration